 Our investment philosophy is based on continuously influencing the market, inclusion through positive selection and exclusion based on negative screening.
 SEB signed the UN supported Principles for Responsible Investments (PRI) in 2008 and they serve as guidance for the fund company’s sustainability work.

 A key aspect of responsible investments is about engaging with companies in order to influence them to change.
 Our investment teams hold dialogues directly with Nordic companies.
 We are active in nomination committees and co-operate internationally with other investors.
-Read more about Responsible and active ownership, what we exclude, how we influence and how we collaborate here.
+Read more about how we influence and collaborate here.

 SEB excludes from all funds companies involved in thermal coal extraction, ie mining activities, where coal accounts for more than 20 per cent of the company's or group's turnover.
-SEB also increases the active management through dialogues with energy-related companies, where coal as an energy source exceeds 10 per cent.
-The decision is implemented for SEB's actively managed equity and fixed income funds.
+The decision is implemented for all SEB's actively managed equity and fixed income funds.
+Read more about how we exclude here.

-SEB offers more than 15 funds with a clear sustainability profile, among them SEB Hållbarhetsfond Global (Sustainability Fund Global).
+In our fund management we also focus on positive selection.
+We actively choose companies that have proven good results, dealing with sustainability challenges such as waste management, carbon dioxide emissions and water consumption.
+SEB offers more than 20 funds with a clear sustainability profile, among them SEB Hållbarhetsfond Global (Sustainability Fund Global).
 In 2017, this fund reduced its carbon footprint with 75 per cent compared to benchmark.
 Asset under management increased substantially, from approx. 1.5 billion SEK in 2015 to 14 billion SEK at year-end 2017.
-SEB Hållbarhetsfond Sverige obtained the Nordic “Swan” eco label, thereby certifying that the fund meets enhanced sustainability requirements which affect the choice of shares in the fund.
+Read more about how we include here.

 External funds in our fund offering